madewhere/madewhere.co/content/faq.md

 ### Why maintain this list?

-(from the editor) I was maintaining it anyway, but in a private document.
+(from the editor) I was maintaining it anyway, but in a private document and in my head.
 I would add new things to it as I came across them.
 I figured other people might have similar criteria, and the brands listed here are also often good answers to questions like "what sort of fill-in-the-blank will last me forever?".

 ### Do you own everything on this list?